Undergraduate Studies Program

 Undergraduate students may also participate in co-curricular performance activities at The Empty Space, join activities sponsored by The Interpreters Theater Club, participate in community outreach performance projects, and apply for the performance studies internship in the school.

 Each year the performance studies faculty chooses a recipient for the Kristin Bervig Valentine Undergraduate Scholarship in Performance Studies.
 This scholarship is awarded to an undergraduate student who has excelled in performance studies communication classes and made significant contributions to the study of performance through creative activity, scholarship and/or community service.
-This scholarship honors Dr. Kristin B. Valentine (Emerita) who retired from the Hugh Downs School of Human Communication in 2003.
+This scholarship honors Emeritus Professor Kristin B. Valentine who retired from the Hugh Downs School in 2003.

 The graduate program in performance studies emphasizes creative and embodied scholarship geared toward enacting social change.
 The interdisciplinary nature of the program allows students to complement coursework with other communication areas as well as courses in theatre, dance, justice and social inquiry, American Indian studies, African American studies, Chicana/o Latina studies, Asian Pacific American studies, literary studies, and studies related to women and gender.

 Graduate students in performance studies are encouraged to engage in human communication research and creative scholarship that addresses social/cultural issues of identity and to explore performance as an efficacious, aesthetic, social and cultural activities.